iQuHACK/2024_IBM/README.md

 2. **Originality and Uniqueness (25%)** : How unique is this project compared to others?
 How interesting is it?
 Did the team attempt something new or difficult?
 3. **Usefulness and Complexity (25%)** : How useful is the project and how well-designed is it?
 How functional is it at the time of judging?
 Can it be used in real-world business applications or serve as a valuable tool for individuals?
 4. **Presentation (20%)** : How well did the team present their project?
 Were they able to explain their decisions?
 Did the entire team have a chance to speak?

+## Winners and Awards

+Winners: TBA

+- Winners will receive a digital certificate and can get a Tier 1 score when they apply for the Qiskit Advocate.
+- The number of total winners might depend on the number of applications.

 ## Resources